 - Alves/Gonçalves: Two of Portugal’s top style visionaries have come together to create Alves/Goncalves, a fashion house of exquisite design.
 With splashes of bright colors and the use of luxe materials like silks and plush wools, the duo of designers have created flowy, sophisticated pieces for women.

-Indagare Picks //Bairro Alto
+Indagare Picks //Bairro Alto and Chiado

 Bairro Alto is the most popular shopping area in the city, with myriad shops that range from concept stores to Portuguese handicraft ateliers.